collective/volto-customer-satisfaction/README.md

 This addons exports CustomerSatisfaction component that could be added in your site pages to get feedback from users on the usefulness of the page.
 It needs https://github.com/RegioneER/rer.customersatisfaction this Plone addon to work.

-It also need a RAZZLE_RECAPTCHA_KEY in your .env to work.
+It also need a RAZZLE_RECAPTCHA_KEY in your .env to work or RAZZLE_HONEYPOT_FIELD env var..

 From version 1.0.0 it needs rer.customersatisfaction >= 1.3.0 (added Honeypot integration).